Martin Petrov: Bolton Wanderers

 On 22 June 2010, it was announced that Petrov had agreed terms with Bolton Wanderers, and the free transfer was completed when the transfer window opened on 1 July.
 He scored his first goal for the club against Manchester United on 26 September 2010, and finished the season with three goals.
 His 2nd season saw him score six goals, four in the League, one in the League Cup and one in the FA Cup as Bolton were relegated from the Premier League.
 At the end of the season, Petrov had played enough matches (needed 30 played 35) to activate a clause in his contract, extending his contract for another season.

 Espanyol

 Petrov signed for La Liga side RCD Espanyol for the remainder of the 2012–13 season on 14 January 2013.
 He struggled to establish himself as part of the first team and left the club at the end of the season.
+He subsequently joined the Manchester Saturday league to keep in shape.